ronakg/runner/README.md

   - 2048 bytes long key
   - AES256 key encryption using a password
   - SHA256 as digest algorithm for signing requests
+  - `Subject Common Name` is mandatory for the client certificate

 Server is configured with TLS 1.2 as the minimum required version.
 The following ciphers are configured on the server -